dgerabagi/aiascent-dev/flattened_repo.md

     *   **Approach 2:** A student is editing a term paper.
 Their process is shown: first, they check the overall essay structure, then they check each paragraph's topic sentence, and finally, they proofread for grammar line-by-line.
 *   **Page 4 (Turn Bugs into Prompts):**
     *   **Approach 1:** A diagram showing a cycle.
 An "AI Bug" is found.
 An arrow points to the developer writing a "Better Prompt" that says, "Fix this bug by..."
 The new prompt is fed back to the AI, which produces "Better Code."
-    *   **Approach 2:** A student is in a tutoring session with an AI mentor.
-The student shows the AI a mistake it made on a math problem.
-The AI then shows a new, corrected solution with a step-by-step explanation of how it fixed the original error.

 ---